 - All students are expected to attend all classes, including assemblies, and be prepared to learn, unless illness or other unforeseen incident prevents this.

-- Parents or guardians should call the school (250-785-4429) or email prior to 3pm on the day their son/daughter is absent.
-Where there has been no contact, the automated attendance system will call home during the evening of the absence.
-This will: remind parents of the need to verify the absence; allow the opportunity for errors to be corrected and; alert parents there may be absences of which they are unaware.
+Parents/Guardians need to call or email to verify the absence; this will allow the opportunity for errors to be corrected, and alert parents there may be absences of which they are unaware.
 Phone calls for students being late for class will not be made.

-- I cases where students know that they will be unavoidably absent, parents or guardians should notify the school in advance of the absence so that arrangements can be made with teachers for missed assignments, tests, or quizzes and that automated attendance system does not contact home during their absence.
+- In cases where students know that they will be unavoidably absent, parents or guardians should notify the NPSS Office & teacher in advance of the absence so that arrangements can be made with teachers for missed assignments, tests, or quizzes and that automated attendance system does not contact home during their absence.

 - Students wishing to be excused from a class to perform a school service or go on a field trip must notify the the teacher(s) of classes they will miss by having the Field Trip Notification Form signed.

 - Student absences are not only detrimental to the individual student, but also to the class as a whole.
 Students who are frequently absent from a class are rarely successful in their coursework.
 Therefore, students who are frequently absent in any one subject may be requested, along with their parents or guardians, to attend a meeting to discuss their future in that course.
 At this time, the student may be asked to withdraw from a course or from school.

 - After 6 absences in a course, and appropriate teacher interventions, including previous parental contact, students can be referred to administration.
 Administrative response may include detentions, weekly monitoring, an attendance contract, parental meeting, or removal from the course.